GangaKM/website/README.md

     JSFiddle is an online IDE service and online community for testing and showcasing user-created and collaborational HTML, CSS and JavaScript code snippets, known as 'fiddles'.

 3. https://caniuse.com/#comparison
-4. use Browser-sync, makes development faster.
+4. Browser-sync, makes development faster.